berlenzhang/cse15l-lab-reports/labreport5.md

 **TA:**
 Hello!
 Your for-loop is fine.
 My suggestion for you would be to pay attention to what variable you are calling `toLowerCase` on and putting into the output array.

+---

+**Description:**
+The mistake that the student was making was that they were calling `.toLowerCase` on the values in the empty output array `lowerArr` and assigning them to the same array.
+To fix this, they changed the second `lowerArr` on line 14 to `strings`.

 **Fixed Code:**